restatedev/examples/README.md

 ### Connect runtime and services

-Once the runtime is up, let it discover the services of the examples by executing:
+Once the runtime is up, let it discover the services of the example by executing:

 - For MacOS:
 ```shell